sagrd/devices-etl/README.md

 - `platform: linux/x86_64` added in mysql_db in `docker-compose.yml` to run the container in mac.
 The updated script should work on all unix based environments.

 ### Design:
-- Scheduling with using `sleep()` is not the best way to run the tasks at interval (see Quality Issues).
+- Scheduling from code is not the best way to run the tasks at interval (see Quality Issues).
 One way of solving the problem scheduling is to run cronjob from `analytics` container.
 The container would stop after running the job once so we will need to find a way to keep the container running in the background.
 Even better way to achive this is by ocrastating the job via the `main` container - as the container wont be stopped because of `async loop` running forever (see `main.py`).

 ### Quality Issues: